 There Are so Many Weird Endings

-If you have ever heard a Croat speak, you will have probably noticed that Croatians do all kinds of funny things with the endings of words.
-Sometimes they will refer to you as Anna, but other times you’ll be Anne, or Annu, or Annom.
+If you have ever heard a Croat speak, you will probably notice that Croatians do all kinds of funny things with the endings of words.
+Sometimes they will refer to you as Anna, but other times you’ll be Anne, Annu, or Annom.

 Be Prepared To Un-Learn Your English